dwp/dataworks-aws-corporate-data-ingestion/docs/runbooks.md

 #### Fix: Use a utility job to relaunch the cluster.
 1. Update the CI parameters in `../ci/`
-   1. Ensure that the collection name is correct (data.businessAudit)
+   1. Ensure that the collection name is correct (`data:businessAudit`)
-   2. Ensure that the dates are correct; if today's cluster failed, use today's date for start/end
+   2. Ensure that the dates are correct in format YYYY-MM-DD; if today's cluster failed, use today's date for start and end
 2. Aviator the changes
 3. Re-run corporate data ingestion using the Utility Job: `Concourse > dataworks-aws-corporate-data-ingestion > Utility > start-corporate-data-ingestion-production`